 UV-B rays are beneficial for any ball python, even albinos like the banana snake.
 They provide much-needed vitamin D3.
 There is recent research that shows that UVB is also great for health both mentally and physically.

 When using a UV fluorescent bulb make sure there is no glass and plastic between the bulb and your pet.
 These materials block UV rays.
 Keep the bulb on for 12 hours and off for 12 hours.

 When it comes to buying a UV bulb, you basically have two options.
 Compact fluorescent bulbs or fluroescent tubes.
 Both work equally well, so it comes down to which fits better in your habitat.

 The Zoo Med Reptisun is a great option for a T8 fluorescent tube (they also come in T5 tubes in multiple sizes) and the Exo Terra Repti-Glo 10.0 is great if you prefer a compact fluorescent style bulb.

 Substrate is the floor covering, or bedding, that goes in the bottom of the cage.
 It is a vital component of your ball python terrarium setup.
 It should be about 3 inches thick and you should change it out completely once every month.

 You have a few options to choose from, each with its pros and cons.
 You substrate choice can affect the overall health and well-being of your favorite reptile.
-We have an article reviewing the best substrates for snakes.
+We have an article reviewing the best bedding for ball pythons.